bitplane/bitplane.net/dev/python/bittty/pydoc/index.md

 def reset() -> None
 ```

-Resets the parser to its initial ground state.
+Resets the parser to its initial state.

 <a id="bittty.terminal"></a>